nairobijs/react-native-tweets/README.md

 react-native run-android
 ```

-5. Connect your android device
+5. Connect your android device to your machine via USB

-6. Open this link on Google Chrome and forward port 7890 traffic to localhost:7890 on your mobile device connected via USB
+6. Open this link on Google Chrome and forward port 7890 traffic to localhost:7890 on your android device

 ```
 chrome://inspect/#devices